simonlindgren/ssc-jupyterhub/README.md

 1. Go to [SNIC SUPR](https://supr.snic.se/) and set up an account (login with your university account).
 2. Create a new proposal and wait for it to be approved (usually a day or two).
-3. Go to https://cloud.snic.se and choose the appropriate region (WEST-1, EAST-1, NORTH-1).
+3. Go to https://cloud.snic.se and open a dashboard for the appropriate region (WEST-1, EAST-1, NORTH-1).

 ## Create a machine